A hybrid, asymmetric, linear Higgs factory based on plasma-wakefield and radio-frequency acceleration: Summary Conclusions

 We are of course aware that HALHF as outlined in this paper cannot be built tomorrow: many unsolved problems remain.
-Some R\&D on “conventional” systems is required, e.g. on positron sources, damping ring optimisation and the detailed design of the beam-delivery system.
+Some R\&D on “conventional” systems is required, e.g.~on positron sources, damping ring optimisation and the detailed design of the beam-delivery system.
 However, the major challenge is to produce plasma accelerators with the characteristics required for HALHF.
-We believe that the HALHF concept should act as a spur to the improvement of specific plasma-acceleration techniques, e.g.~in accelerated charge, repetition rate, plasma-cell design required to cope with large power dissipation, reduction of beam jitter to an acceptable level, etc. However, unlike ILC and CLIC, the problems to be solved are technical, not political.
+We believe that the HALHF concept should act as a spur to the improvement of specific plasma-acceleration techniques.
+In particular, there must be progress toward the use of multiple stages, self-correction mechanisms, higher accelerated charge (by a factor $\sim$10), higher repetition rate (by a factor $\sim$1000), plasma-cell design required to cope with large power dissipation (by a factor $\sim$1000) and reduction of beam jitter to an acceptable level (by a factor $\sim$10--100).
+However, unlike ILC and CLIC, the problems to be solved are technical, not political.
 There is likely to be a very different psychological impact of the HALHF price on nations considering hosting compared to that of ILC or CLIC.
-The estimated HALHF cost of $\sim$\$1.9B at 2022 prices is similar to that of the Electron-Ion Collider at Brookhaven National Laboratory, which is essentially a national project, and not much greater than the European XFEL in Hamburg, which was substantially borne by the host country.
+The capital cost of \$1.9B is not much greater than the European XFEL in Hamburg, which was substantially borne by the host country.
+Using US accounting, the lower estimate of the HALHF TPC cost of \$2.3--3.9B at 2021 prices overlaps with that of the Electron-Ion Collider at Brookhaven National Laboratory, which is essentially a national project.

-Although the HALHF concept is not competitive at lower energies and becomes more difficult and expensive as the energy increases, it seems that HALHF may well be in the ``Goldilocks Zone"; just right for the Higgs boson.
-Although HALHF requirements are currently well beyond state-of-the-art, they may nevertheless be possible to achieve in the next few years.
-If the required technical improvements can be achieved, this would be a triumph not only for the plasma-wakefield community, generating countless applications throughout science, but also for particle physics.
+Although the HALHF concept is not competitive with circular colliders at lower energies and becomes increasingly more difficult and expensive with energy, it seems that HALHF may well be in the ``Goldilocks Zone"; just right for the Higgs boson.
+Although HALHF requirements are currently well beyond state-of-the-art, they may nevertheless be possible to achieve after a decade of intensive R\&D. If this R\&D were successful, because of its compact size, HALHF could be constructed before many of the Higgs-factory projects currently under consideration.
+The necessary R\&D should therefore be vigorously pursued as soon as possible.

+Data availability statement: Any data that support the findings of this study are included within the article.